umberto98/LFNS1/Simulation/Simulation.md

 # Simulation folder

-Some code in ROOT or C++ for experiment simulations
+Some code in ROOT or C++ for simulations